 reportDirectory: '$(Build.SourcesDirectory)/CodeCoverage'

-When you run a build, you now have the code coverage result in the Summary tab of the build:
+After running a build, the code coverage result appears in the Summary tab:

 Do you have a question or a suggestion about this post?
 Contact me!